-This guidance DOES This guidance DOES NOT This guidance DOES NOT apply to organisations only receiving 1.
-This guidance DOES apply to service providers in respect of the services contracted to provide on behalf of DCJ. grant(s) from DCJ.
-2. This guidance DOES NOT require DCJ providers to complete new 2.
-This guidance DOES provide DCJ providers with COVID-19 plans if they have already been completed and meet the policy Management Plan templates, examples and resources. requirements.
-3. This guidance DOES provide considerations for common legal This guidance DOES NOT provide specific legal advice.
-DCJ questions.
-Justice Connect is happy to answer questions during this recognises provider questions are often complex legal issues with contextual nuances which will require specific support.
+This guidance DOES NOT

+- 1. This guidance DOES NOT apply to organisations only receiving grant(s) from DCJ. - 2.
+This guidance DOES NOT require DCJ providers to complete new plans if they have already been completed and meet the policy requirements. - 3.
+This guidance DOES NOT provide specific legal advice.
+DCJ recognises provider questions are often complex legal issues with contextual nuances which will require specific support.